Article Translations: (Spanish)

 What Is Cardiac Catheterization?

 There is almost never any pain involved with a cardiac catheterization.
 Kids usually sleep through the procedure and go home later that day.
 Most of them won't even need stitches.
-They'll just have a bandage covering a small red spot, usually in the groin area near the top of their leg, but sometimes in their arm or neck.

 Why Is Cardiac Catheterization Done?

 Cardiac catheterizations can help cardiologists (doctors who treat the heart and blood vessels) diagnose and treat many different heart problems.

 The procedure may be done on kids to:

 - Look at how the heart and blood vessels are formed and connected.

 - Check the pressures and oxygen levels in the heart and blood vessels.